Crisis is the national charity for homeless people. We are committed to ending homelessness.

 Every day we see the devastating impact homelessness has on people's lives.
 Every year we work side by side thousands of homeless people to help them rebuild their lives and leave homelessness behind for good.
 We do this at Crisis Skylight Oxford through providing education, training and support with housing, employment and health.

 We know that homelessness is not inevitable.
 We know that together we can end it.

 We are looking for a volunteer classroom assistant to help the Carpentry tutor deliver sessions in the workshop.
 This opportunity would suit someone who is friendly and attentive with an interest in working with others.
 Experience of woodworking is not essential as training is provided.
 We need a volunteer who is a quick learner, has patience and good observation skills.

 What you will gain

-- Access to support as and when required including supervisions with your supervisor
+• Access to support as and when required including regular supervisions with a relevant supervisor

 Core tasks and what you will achieve